pgrimaud/pgrimaud/README.md

 I plan to create a wall mural with GitHub profile pictures and redraw a masterpiece with avatars as small parts. :art:

-**But I will not add random people without permission, so if you're agree to participate : you just have to star this repository.
+**But I will not add random people without permission, so if you're agree to participate: you just have to star this repository.
 Easy, isn't it?** Why you need to star to participate?
 Because it will be very easy to retrieve all avatars with the [GitHub API](https://developer.github.com/v3/activity/starring/#list-stargazers).

 At the moment, I have not define the painting to draw, I think about the famous **"The Creation of Adam"** from Michelangelo.